brisa-build/brisa/docs/03-components-details/02-web-components.md

 <div>{generatePercentage(count.value)}</div>
 ```

+Unlike web-components, markup generators do not have their own state, they are dumb, similar to dummy components of other frameworks or stateless Brisa server components.

+When to use a **web-component vs markup generator**:

+- If you need to encapsulate logic in a state, use a **web-component**.
+- If it is just to generate HTML for re-use in web-components and it has no state _(you can use the state of the web-component where it is or not but it has no state of its own)_ then use a **markup generator**.

 > [!NOTE]
 >
-> You don't have to worry about performance because Brisa has no rerenders.
+> You don't have to worry about performance because Brisa has no rerenders and markup generators are executed once.

 > [!TIP]
 >